 - Reduction of inflammation, such as can be caused by infection or injury

-When a person has vitamin D deficiency, their cells become less efficient at carrying out processes such as growth and regeneration.
+When a person has vitamin D deficiency, the body's cells become less efficient at carrying out processes such as growth and regeneration.

 If the body does not contain sufficient vitamin D, this can give rise to a variety of health complications.
 Problems arising from vitamin D deficiency include fatigue, depressed mood and bone and muscle pain.

 Vitamin D is particularly instrumental in maintaining healthy bones.
 The development or worsening of skeletal disorders ‒ such as osteoporosis in adults and rickets in children ‒ are therefore often linked to vitamin D deficiency.